zer0cache/matic-docs/docs/validate/mainnet/validator-knowledge-base/known-errors.md

 - Please check your Bor logs on your sentry and see if everything is okay.
 - Probably restart the Bor service one on your Bor and then simultaneously restart your Bor service on your Validator as well.

-## *Error(while upgrading Bor): build [github.com/ethereum/go-ethereum/cmd/geth:](http://github.com/ethereum/go-ethereum/cmd/geth:) cannot load hash/maphash: malformed module path "hash/maphash": missing dot in first path element*
+## **8. Error(while upgrading Bor): build [github.com/ethereum/go-ethereum/cmd/geth:](http://github.com/ethereum/go-ethereum/cmd/geth:) cannot load hash/maphash: malformed module path "hash/maphash": missing dot in first path element**

 **Description:**
 This is because your Go Version is slightly outdated.